drrckln/htdp/README.md

 # htdp
-how to design programs, 2e
+How to Design Programs, 2e

-Youmacon edit